Federico Laredo Brú: Cuban-U.S. relations

 Though the United States had been a dominant force in Cuban politics since 1898 causing anti-American sentiment among the educated, the U.S. presence was lessened under Brú.

 MS St. Louis

 On May 27, 1939, the ocean liner MS St. Louis arrived, carrying 930 Jewish refugees from Hamburg, Germany fleeing Hitler's persecutions, and was refused permission to land by Laredo Brú.
 Cuban government-issued landing certificates held by the passengers had been invalidated by Laredo Brú's government during their transit.
 Two persons attempted suicide and dozens more threatened to do the same.
 Ultimately, only 22 Jewish refugees, 4 Spaniards and 2 Cuban nationals were permitted to disembark at Havana and the ship, having likewise failed to enter the U.S. and Canada, ultimately disembarked its remaining passengers in England, France, Belgium and the Netherlands.

 Death

-Former president Laredo Bru died of a heart malady in Havana at the age of seventy-one.
+Former president Laredo Brú died of a heart malady in Havana at the age of seventy-one.